nicolasgarza/chat-app/README.md

 # chat-app

-This is a chat app built in Go.
+An HTML and WebSockets chat application built in Go.

 Features: